Cosmetic Surgery Prices in Melbourne, Victoria

 Cost of Cosmetic Surgery – Low Price Range

-- Usually do NOT involve a genuine, fully-accredited Australia private hospital theatre.
+- Usually they do NOT involve a genuine, fully-accredited Australia private hospital theatre.

-- Maybe a Day Surgery centre or a back room of a clinic with lower standards.
+- In other words, it maybe a dmay Surgery centre or a back room of a clinic with lower standards.

 - Usually NOT a Specialist Plastic Surgeon

-- Potentially a General Practitioner or skin doctor who may have taken a year-long course but who never gained accreditation and training as a Specialist Plastic Surgeon.
+- Potentially a General Practitioner or skin doctor who may have taken a year-long course but who has never gotten accreditation and training as a Specialist Plastic Surgeon.

-- NOTE: most hospitals do not allow a GP or other non-FRCS cosmetic surgeon to operate in their theatre facilities.
+- Please note, most hospitals do not allow a GP or other non-FRCS cosmetic surgeon to operate in their theatre facilities.